 If you see a “WEAK SIGNAL” notification, try relocating the unit until the notification disappears.
 If other error notifications remain, contact us.

 Use the Tesla app to follow your energy production in real time.

 Usually, it’s mounted on an external wall.
 Find the breakers labeled 'Solar System', 'PV', 'Photovoltaic Backfeed or Solarcity'.

 If you have a sub-panel, turn on these breakers as well.

 Some systems have external AC/DC disconnects.
 Most external disconnects are located in a gray box with black or red levers.
 Lift one or both into the ON position.
 If your disconnect is located on the roof, installers have already turned it on.
 If you have more than one inverter, you may have a Load Center.
 The Load Center will be located near the inverters and appear as a similar gray box.
 To open the Load Center, find a latch at the bottom and pull down before pushing the door and sliding down.
 Switch each breaker to the ON position.

 We use several different models.
 Locate your inverter below:

-- For more detailed instructions, you may download the complete Operations and Maintenance Guide.
+- For more detailed instructions, download the complete Operations and Maintenance Guide.